Girlfriends Run for a Cure Half Marathon, 10K & 5K

 A great price for a fun event, technical shirt, medal, music, food & so much more!
 Plus you'll feel great knowing that your entry in this event has raised over $500,000!

 It's time to make the commitment and put purpose to your training!
-Registration is available through a secure online registration platform generally until 2 days prior to packet pickup or by downloading a printable registration form and sending by mail postmarked at least 10 days prior to race day.
+Registration is available through a secure online registration platform generally until 2 days prior to packet pickup.
 If you have any registration questions or have transferred from previous years, be sure to email us at firstname.lastname@example.org so we can help you and to confirm your registration asap!

 Can I register on Race Day?
 Yes, but if you can, please register ahead of time.
 It gets so busy on race day and we want to focus all of our energy on taking care of all of our athletes But again, if you come down and you really want to race and weren’t able to pre-register for whatever reason, we will take care of you.
 Ideally, sign up ahead of time so we can pre-order tshirt sizes and everything we need so we’re not guessing on total numbers.
 You know what it’s like when you’re trying to host a party and you don’t know who and how many are coming!
 Thanks so much for understanding!